Study: More Than One-Third of ER Consults for Orthopaedic Injuries Are Inaccurate

 Dr. Kusnezov said that inaccurate diagnoses had “a significant impact on management” in 73.9 percent of cases.
 Among specific errors, of the 5.4 percent of injuries that were open, 30.8 percent were called “closed,” and antibiotics were not initiated prior to an orthopaedic consult in 61.5 percent of open fractures.
 In addition, the appropriate initial workup (imaging and laboratory studies) was incomplete in 25.5 percent of cases at the time of orthopaedic workup.
 Nearly one-third (31.2 percent) had incomplete lab results and nearly three-quarters (72.1 percent) had incomplete imaging.

 Overall, Dr. Kusnezov said, “a mere 22 percent of consults were accurate, with appropriate workup and leading to orthopaedic management.
-Statistical analysis showed consults for trauma were more likely to be accurate than those for infection (P = 0.0045), and trauma cases were more likely than infection to require acute management (P = 0.0045) and to have incomplete workup (P = 0.0009).
+Statistical analysis showed consults for trauma were more likely to be accurate than those for infection (P = 0.0045), and trauma cases were more likely than an infection to require acute management (P = 0.0045) and to have incomplete workup (P = 0.0009).
 Injuries to the upper extremity were more likely than those to the lower extremity to require acute management (P = 0.0045) and have incomplete workup (P = 0.0008).”

 Statistical analysis also showed that day of the week and time of day had no significant effect on any outcome variable, Dr. Kusnezov said.
-However, consults with incomplete workup done on weekends “were more likely to have significant effect on management, and consults done within 1 and 2 hours of signout were less likely to have significant effect on management.
-Consults done between 10 p.m. and 2 a.m. were seemingly more accurate (P = 0.072) than those performed in daytime.”
+However, consults with incomplete workup done on weekends “were more likely to have a significant effect on management, and consults done within 1 and 2 hours of signout were less likely to have a significant effect on management.
+Consults done between 10 p.m. and 2 a.m. were seemingly more accurate (P = 0.072) than those performed in the daytime.”